sigp/lighthouse/book/src/become-a-validator.md

 $ lighthouse beacon --eth1 --http
 ```

-You're beacon node has started syncing when you see the following (truncated)
+Your beacon node has started syncing when you see the following (truncated)
 log:

 ```